-Students may compete to enter the Radiologic Technology degree program spring semester.
+Students may compete to enter the Radiologic Technology degree program prior to each spring semester.
 To graduate, students must earn a minimum of 77 semester credit hours.

 Students are required to complete the Imaging Science Assistant certificate program prior to competing for the Radiologic Technology degree program.